ppathi3/neuralbody/README.md

-**News**

-* `11/04/2023` The enhanced version of the paper has been accepted to T-PAMI.
-We update information about the journal version of the paper.
-* `05/17/2021` To make the comparison on ZJU-MoCap easier, we save quantitative and qualitative results of other methods at [here](https://github.com/zju3dv/neuralbody/blob/master/supplementary_material.md#results-of-other-methods-on-zju-mocap), including Neural Volumes, Multi-view Neural Human Rendering, and Deferred Neural Human Rendering.
-* `05/13/2021` To make the following works easier compare with our model, we save our rendering results of ZJU-MoCap at [here](https://zjueducn-my.sharepoint.com/:u:/g/personal/pengsida_zju_edu_cn/Ea3VOUy204VAiVJ-V-OGd9YBxdhbtfpS-U6icD_rDq0mUQ?e=cAcylK) and write a [document](supplementary_material.md) that describes the training and test protocols.
-* `05/12/2021` The code supports the test and visualization on unseen human poses.
-* `05/12/2021` We update the ZJU-MoCap dataset with better fitted SMPL using [EasyMocap](https://github.com/zju3dv/EasyMocap).
-We also release a [website](https://zju3dv.github.io/zju_mocap/) for visualization.
-Please see [here](https://github.com/zju3dv/neuralbody#potential-problems-of-provided-smpl-parameters) for the usage of provided smpl parameters.

 # Neural Body: Implicit Neural Representations with Structured Latent Codes for Novel View Synthesis of Dynamic Humans
 ### [Project Page](https://zju3dv.github.io/neuralbody) | [Video](https://www.youtube.com/watch?v=BPCAMeBCE-8) | [Journal Paper](https://ieeexplore.ieee.org/document/10045794) | [Conference Paper](https://arxiv.org/pdf/2012.15838.pdf) | [Data](https://github.com/zju3dv/neuralbody/blob/master/INSTALL.md#zju-mocap-dataset)